 Meet Kentucky's 1st Female Office Managing Partner Donna Perry

 As part of Dinsmore Women's Week, we are highlighting a number of the fantastic women who help make Dinsmore a thriving national entity.
-Next up is Donna Perry, who was the first office managing partner in the state of Kentucky.
+Next up is Donna Perry, who was the first female office managing partner in the state of Kentucky.
 Donna is a labor and employment partner in Louisville.
 Learn more about her below.

 1. What is your current role at Dinsmore and can you describe your career path to success thus far?